chyuibacca/botmaster-aog/README.md

 Note: Either the `expressApp` or `port` option must be specified.
 If an [Express](http://expressjs.com/) app is specified, the webhook is mounted on the existing app.
 Otherwise, a new [Express](http://expressjs.com/) app is created and started on the specified port.

-## Webhook Endpoint
+## Fulfillment Endpoint
-The Actions on Fulfillment webhook is mounted at:
+The Actions on fulfillment endpoint is mounted at:

 ```
-GET /<id>/fulfilment
+GET /<id>/fulfillment
 ```

-If no `id` is specified in the options list, the webhook will default to:
+If no `id` is specified in the options list, the endpoint will default to:
 ```
 GET /actions-on-google/fulfillment
 ```

 ## Intents
-The Actions on Google bot handles the following intents:
+The Actions on Google bot currently handles the following intents:

 - actions.intent.MAIN
 - FALLBACK